joao9913/mql5-strategy-development/Include/VantedgeTrading/Trading Strategies/MARetest.md

+# MARetest.mqh

+Uses a Moving Average to identify direction and enters when price retests this MA.

-## MARetest.mqh
+## Entry Criteria

-    - Checks if price is above/below the MA for a certain (lookback) number of candles
+    - Price needs to be above or below the MA for a certain number of candles (lookback)
-    - If true, checks when price retests the MA
+    - Waits for price to touch the MA
+    - Enters on the retest

+## Stop-Loss

-    - If price was above and touches the MA, enters long
+    - If long, below the MA
-    - If price was below and touches the MA, enters short
+    - If short, above the MA
-    - Uses the atr and a multiplier to place the stop loss
+    - Uses atr multiplier to place the stop loss

+## Take-Profit

+    - 1:2 Risk-To-Reward Ratio

+## Input Variables

+    - MAPeriod      - Period that the MA uses
+    - Lookback      - How many candles should price be above/below the MA
+    - ATRMultiplier - Stoploss ATR Multiplier

-### Pairs/Markets
+## Pairs/Markets

     - To Be Optimized